nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:

-- `n/NAME`: The supplier's name.
+- `n/NAME`: `NAME` is the supplier's name.
 It must be alphanumeric, and cannot be blank.
-- `p/PHONE`: The supplier's phone number.
+- `p/PHONE`: `PHONE` is the supplier's phone number.
 It must be numeric, and contain at least 3 digits.
-- `e/EMAIL`: The supplier's email address.
+- `e/EMAIL`: `EMAIL` is the supplier's email address.
 It must be in a valid email address format, and cannot be blank.
   - Please see [below](#valid-email-address-format) for more information on what constitutes a valid email address format.
-- `com/COMPANY`: The company associated with the supplier.
+- `com/COMPANY`: `COMPANY` is the company associated with the supplier.
 It must be in a valid company name format, and cannot be blank.
   - Please see [below](#valid-company-name-format) for more information on what constitutes a valid company name format.
-- `[t/TAG]`: The tag(s) associated with the supplier.
+- `[t/TAG]`: `TAG` is the tag(s) associated with the supplier.
 It must be alphanumeric, and only contain between 1 and 50 (inclusive) characters.
-- `[pro/PRODUCT]`: The product(s) associated with the supplier.
+- `[pro/PRODUCT]`: `PRODUCT` is the product(s) associated with the supplier.
 It must be alphanumeric, only contain between 1 and 50 (inclusive) characters, and spaces are also allowed.
   - One space is counted as one character.
+  - A product name cannot be made up of only spaces.

-**Tip:** A supplier can have any number of tags and products (including 0).
+**Tip:** A supplier can have any number of `TAG` and `PRODUCT` (including 0).
+- To include multiple `TAG`, use multiple `t/TAG`.

 </box>